US stocks lose ground as war with Iran keeps pressure on oil prices

-Stock indexes on Wall Street are losing ground in morning trading Friday, as the fallout from the war with Iran keeps pressure on oil prices, destabilizing the global economy.
+Stock indexes on Wall Street are losing ground in midday trading Friday, as the fallout from the war with Iran keeps pressure on oil prices, destabilizing the global economy.

 The latest choppy trading follows heavy turbulence in the market earlier in the week, which has the major indexes headed for their third straight losing week.

-In the energy market, which has been roiled by the Iran war and its impact on supplies of crude oil and gas, the price of a barrel of Brent crude, the international standard, was above $100 per barrel, though still 0.2% below its $100.46 closing price on Thursday.
-It’s up more than 37% for the month.
+In the energy market, which has been roiled by the Iran war and its impact on supplies of crude oil and gas, the price of a barrel of Brent crude, the international standard, climbed back above $100 per barrel after briefly dropping earlier in the day.
+It was up 1.3% to $101.76 and is up more than 39% for the month.

 Oil prices have been volatile since the Iran war began.
 Iran’s actions have effectively stopped cargo traffic through the narrow Strait of Hormuz, where a fifth of the world’s oil typically sails.
 That has oil producers cutting production because their crude has nowhere to go.